niphiwi/blog/_posts/2020-01-31-Air-Pollution-Monitoring-with-Mobile-Robots.md

 image: "images/paper/system.png"
 ---

-_In this very first post of my blog, I want to briefly present some ideas from my first research paper [1].
+_Here, I want to briefly present some ideas from my first research paper [1].
 My intention is that even my blue-collar parents would get a basic understanding of the research topic, even though they’d have to rely on DeepL.com for translation – sorry! ;-)_

 ![]({{ site.baseurl }}/images/paper/system.png)